 The increasing risks associated with PPI use

 More study will be necessary to validate that PPI use is one of the causes of dementia, but this research is just the latest to highlight the potential risks associated with long-term daily PPI use.
-Dr. Tom DeMeester raised the alarm in his May, 2013 article, The Warning on the Pill’s Label Says Use for 14 Days, that was published at the Huffington Post:
+Dr. Tom DeMeester raised the alarm in his May 2013 article, The Warning on the Pill’s Label Says Use for 14 Days, that was published in the Huffington Post:

 “The FDA warns that the long-term use of PPIs is associated with decreased calcium absorption, leading to bone fractures, decreased absorption of magnesium leading to hypomagnesemia and heart arrhythmias, increased incidence of pneumonia, and increased incidence of Clostridium difficile infections.”